 Did you know that Marshfield is a great vacation destination for art aficionados?
-Find unique galleries, engaging performance venues and iconic works from Jurustic Park on your next visit to central Wisconsin.
+Find unique galleries, engaging performance venues, and iconic works from local artists at places like Jurustic Park on your next visit to Wood County and Marathon County in central Wisconsin.

 Chestnut Center for the Arts